HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 It's similar to water pressure decreasing as water flows through a pipe — the longer or narrower the pipe, the more pressure is lost.
 In electrical terms, when current flows through resistance, voltage decreases along the path.

 This concept is important in amateur radio because:
-- Long power cables to your radio can result in lower voltage at the radio than at the power source
+- Long power cables to your radio can result in lower voltage at the radio than at the power source.
-- Higher current draw (like during transmission) increases voltage drop
+- Higher current draw (like during transmission) increases voltage drop.

 This is why most mobile ham installations use thick, short power cables — to minimize voltage drop when operating equipment that draws significant current.